LingHin/SC1015/README.md

 ## Problem Definition

-- Do any of the medical conditions have correlation with any diseases?
+- Do any of the medical factors have correlation with any diseases?
 - What models can we use to best predict this relationship?

 ## Variable List